Cazorlas/PaperMEP-C/Privacy Policy.md

 - PaperMEP does **not collect, store, or transmit** any personal information, project data, or user activity outside your local computer.
 - All data processed by the add-in remains within your Autodesk Revit environment.
 - We do not use third-party analytics, cookies, or background tracking.
+- The add-in may record the **number of times a command is executed** for usage statistics:
+  - This count is stored **locally** on your computer.
+  - It is **not linked** to your identity, project data, or any personal information.
+  - It is used only to improve the add-in by understanding which commands are most helpful.

 ---